davidjnovak/utawk/README.md

 We welcome contributions from the community.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the license terms.

 ## Project Setup

 ```sh